 Here is an interesting CO2 Chart and Calculator for the relationship between KH and pH as it relates to CO2 in planted aquariums:

-Brief Overview; Plant nutrients include nitrogen and phosphorous from fish food and waste and potassium that we add through the addition of nutrients or "ferts" as many planted aquarium hobbyists refer to these nutrients as.
+Brief Overview: Plant nutrients include nitrogen and phosphorous from fish food and waste and potassium that we add through supplements of nutrients or "ferts" as they are referred to by many hobbyists.

 Here are basic planted aquarium water parameters (and some suggestions for these elements/nutrients):

 Let me first note that with the popularity of the "Walstad Method" of aquarium keeping there is one mistake/misconception that often occurs, namely that the plants in a closed environment will sustain all of the proper chemistry with maybe a water change a few times per year.
 This misconception often leads to depletion of essential KH buffers and equally if not more important positive mineral ions.